Alain de Botton

 Ms. Tippett: But I have so much love in my life.

 Mr. de Botton: That’s right.
 And another way of looking at love is connection.
 We’re all the time, we are hardwired to seek connections with others.
 And that is, in a sense, at a kind of granular level, what love is.
 Love is connection.
-And insofar as one is alive and one is in relatively buoyant spirits some of the time, it’s because we are connected.
+And insofar as one is alive and one is in buoyant, relatively buoyant spirit some of the time, it’s because we are connected.
 And we can take pride in how flexible our minds ultimately are about where that connection is coming.

-I think it’s also worth saying that, for some people, relationships are not necessarily the place where they encounter their best selves, that actually, the person that they are in a relationship is not the person that they want to be or that they can be in other areas of life, that they feel that there are other possibilities that they’d like to explore.
+And I think it’s also worth saying that, for some people, relationships are not necessarily the place where they encounter their best selves, that actually, the person that they are in a relationship is not the person that they want to be or that they can be in other areas of life, that they feel that there are other possibilities that they’d like to explore.
 And I think getting into a relationship with someone, asking someone to be with you is a pretty cruel thing to do to someone that you love and admire and respect because the job is so hard.
 Most people fail at it.

 When you ask someone to marry you, for example, you’re asking someone to be your chauffeur, co-host, sexual partner, co-parent, fellow accountant, mop the kitchen floor together, etc., etc. And on and on the list goes.
 No wonder that we fail at some of the tasks and get irate with one another.
 It’s a burden.
-And the older I get, sometimes I think one of the nicest things you can do to someone you really admire is leave them alone.
+And I think sometimes, the older I get, sometimes I think one of the nicest things you can do to someone you really admire is leave them alone.
 Just let them go.
 Let them be.
-Don’t impose yourself on them, because you’re challenging.
+Don’t impose yourself on them because you’re challenging.

-Ms. Tippett: I want to read this definition of “marriage” that you’ve written in a few places.
+Ms. Tippett: I want to read your — this definition of “marriage” that you’ve written in a few places.
 I think it’s wonderful.
 And just talk about this.
 “Marriage ends up as a hopeful, generous, infinitely kind gamble taken by two people who don’t know yet who they are or who the other might be, binding themselves to a future they cannot conceive of and have carefully avoided investigating.”

 But if, when you’re really being honest, if you ask yourself, “Why am I in pain?” and you can’t necessarily attribute all the sorrows that you’re feeling to your lover, if you recognize that some of those things are perhaps endemic to existence, or endemic to all human beings, or something within yourself, then what you’re doing is encountering the pain of life with another person but not necessarily because of another person.